 e.
 “Principal” means the company firm or person who has or whose representatives have instructed the Company and who is the owner or charterer or operator or manager of the vessel represented by the Company and / or the carrier under the bill of lading in connection with which Services are provided by the Company.

 f.
-"Goods" means any wares, merchandise and articles of every kind whatsoever including any container, chassis, trailer or similar equipment used for the purpose of carrying cargo.
+"Goods" means any goods, merchandise and articles of every kind whatsoever including any container, chassis, trailer or other equipment used for the purpose of carrying cargo.

 g.
 “SDR” means a Special Drawing Right as defined by the International Monetary Fund.

 h.
 “Direct Representative” means the Company acting in the name of and on behalf of the Merchant and/or the Principal.

 i.
 Words importing the singular number shall include the plural and vice versa, words importing the masculine shall include the feminine and neuter and vice versa and words importing persons shall incorporate bodies corporate, unincorporated associations and partnerships.

 j.
 The headings in these Conditions are for convenience only and shall not affect their interpretation.

 The following terms and conditions shall apply to transactions with the Principal: